-To specify that broadcasts are to be forwarded during bridging, use the fra me-relay map bridgecommand in interface configuration mode.
+To specify that broadcasts are to be forwarded during bridging, use the frame-relay map bridge interface configuration command.
 To delete the map entry, use the no form of this command.

 frame-relay map bridge dlci [broadcast] [ietf]

 no frame-relay map bridge dlci